TRUTH IN REPORTING

 CONFLICTS OF INTEREST

 We do not pay sources for interviews, photographs or any other thing.
 We never accept anything of value from sources in exchange for publishing stories.
 We do not grant favorable treatment to advertisers.
-We do not write about public companies in which we or members of our immediate families own shares of stock.
+Our reporters and editors do not write about public companies in which we or members of our immediate families own shares of stock.
 If immediate family members engage in activity that would present conflicts of interest for journalists, we acknowledge it to editors—and, if appropriate, to the public.

 We avoid engaging in political activity, including making political donations and expressing opinions about public issues online or in other public forums.
 We do not engage in lobbying, public relations, or paid advocacy.
 We do not perform work of any kind for government agencies, or for institutions we write about.